 2. Linux OS (preferably Ubuntu)

-Install Splunk Phantom With OVA file
+Install Splunk SOAR with the OVA file

 1. Assuming you have VirtualBox installed, double-click the OVA file to import it into VirtualBox.